mutabay/Meeting-Zone/README.md

 5-a) You need to create a database in order to run it fully-functional.(https://www.freemysqlhosting.net/ is sufficient for small deployments.) <br>
 5.a) Fill DB credentials in `server.js`.
 These are commented for you. <br>
 5.b) There is a simple database in the app.
 You can register & login. <br>
-6) Type `node server.js`.
+6.a) Type `node server.js`.
+If it prints **connected**, then DB connection is successful and the app is running without any errors.
+6.b) Type `npm start` for starting with nodemon.
 If it prints **connected**, then DB connection is successful and the app is running without any errors.

 7) Open http://127.0.0.1:5000/ in your browser.
 8) You can create accounts and then login, as well as create some meetings.